jedgroev/SGWebsite/lessons/20190124_PCA_Huub_Marc/README.md

 ## PCA in R using the mixOmics package
 We will make use of the [mixOmics](https://bioconductor.org/packages/release/bioc/html/mixOmics.html) R package that contains methods to conduct PCA and other analyses on multivariate datasets.

-Click on the link to access the related Rmarkdown notebook
+The related Rmarkdown notebook is [here](https://github.com/ScienceParkStudyGroup/studyGroup/blob/gh-pages/lessons/20190124_PCA_Huub_Marc/PCA.Rmd).

 ## Bring Your Own Dataset (BYOD)
 If you'd like to bring your own data, please make sure it can be imported into R.